EGI-Federation/documentation/content/en/providers/cloud-compute/requirements/_index.md

 etc\...) as long as they are able to integrate with the EGI Federation components as described in the
 [Federated Cloud Architecture](https://wiki.egi.eu/wiki/Federated_Cloud_Architecture).
-At the moment this compliance is guaranteed for the following OpenStack.
+At the moment this compliance is guaranteed for OpenStack.

 The general minimal requirements are: